ksclarke/packer-basebox/README.md

 To build just the RHEL 6 VirtualBox basebox, run:

     packer build -only="virtualbox-rhel6" basebox.json

+To build just the RHEL 6 VMWare basebox, run:

+    packer build -only="vmware-rhel6" basebox.json

 To build just the CentOS 6 Docker basebox, run: